Annual Undergraduate Research Scholarship Program

 Undergraduate Research Scholarship Program Application Information

 Applicants must be full-time undergraduate students.
 Research must be completed prior to graduation.* Applicants must have junior or senior standing by the time the work is initiated.
-Applicants do not have to be a member of MSA, however, they must be sponsored by an MSA member.
+Applicants must be a member of MSA.

 Scholarship funds must be expended within a designated period not to exceed one year from the award date (April 1st).